codeforsanjose/disaster-response-sj/README.md

 ## Project Structure

-You'll do most development work in the `/src` directory.
+You'll do most frontend interface development work in the `/src` directory.
+Backend development work can be done in the `/backend` directory and `server.js`

-The app is organized into 3 general categories of things that is based on the [Atomic Design philosophy](http://bradfrost.com/blog/post/atomic-web-design/):
+The React app is organized into 3 general categories of interface blocks inspired by the [Atomic Design philosophy](http://bradfrost.com/blog/post/atomic-web-design/):

-1. Components - Most reusable react components, aka atoms in atomic design
+1. **Components** - Most reusable react components, aka atoms in atomic design
-2. Compositions - More specific components that will have some reusable components, aka molecules in atomic design
+2. **Compositions** - More specific components that will have some reusable components, aka molecules in atomic design
-3. Containers - Made of compositional components and other reusable components, aka organisms in atomic design
+3. **Containers** - Made of compositional components and other reusable components, aka organisms in atomic design

+You'll notice each type of block is in a separate directory containing a css file, a js file, and a test.js file.
+If you want to apply styles just to a single block, you can add styles to the css file.
+This makes the styles more modular and specific to the component they apply to.
+The js files will contain all the logic and rendering for the interface.
+Some files and directories are denoted as markup.
+These contain detailed HTML elements for JSX render functions to use.

 There are also: